 All restrictions on intercounty travel have been lifted, meaning no pre-travel testing or quarantining is needed for travel between the Hawaiian islands.

 What’s the Covid situation?

-With more than 265,000 cases and more than 1,440 deaths reported as of May 20, Hawaii has seen relatively low Covid numbers compared with other US states.
-It had some of the strictest travel measures of any state during the heights of the pandemic.
+With about 343,00 cases and roughly 1,680 deaths reported as of September 21, Hawaii has seen relatively low Covid numbers per capita compared with other US states.
+It maintained some of the strictest travel measures of any state during the heights of the pandemic.

 What can visitors expect?